ElectDig/01-blink_01/README.md

 #### Changes

     Changed code in src/main.cpp after class on March 18, 2023
-    Reason: show normal programming way and alternate programming in an efficient way, showing how C permits to code n a way that ressembles assembler but form an structured standpoint
+    Reason: show normal programming and alternate programming in an efficient way, showing how C permits to code in a way that ressembles assembler but from an structured standpoint
     EAM - 03-19-2023